TriKro/rsb-content/part3-generative_market_research/focus-group.md

  2. Narrow down your target audience.
 Pick and talk to one group at a time.
  3. Consider organizing a control group.
 To contrast group opinions against a larger market context.
  4. Refrain from using the focus group for ulterior motives.
  5. Find a second facilitator.
-Helps with notetaking and all other organisational issues to avoid group distractions.
+Helps with note taking and all other organizational issues to avoid group distractions.
  6. Choose a comfortable venue and recording method.
 Comfort and safety are critical when helping participants relax.
  7. Prepare questions up to 10 questions.
   * Use open-ended questions.
   * Establish rapport.
   * Avoid jargon.
   * Avoid embarrassing or intimidating questions if you can, or only ask them towards the end of a session if participants feel comfortable.
  8. Plan out how you will record data.
-Consider
+Consider:
   * Post-its
   * Evernote
   * Excel